Oct 14, 2024

 Definition of a Credit

-Elizabethtown College utilizes an outcome-based curricular and assessment in accordance with our accreditor, Middle States Commission on Higher Education, and other discipline-based accrediting associations.
+Elizabethtown College utilizes an outcome-based curriculum and assessment in accordance with our accreditor, Middle States Commission on Higher Education, and other discipline-based accrediting associations.
 The College complies with the academic practices and provisions defined in Pennsylvania Department of Education 22 Pa.
 Code § 31.21.

-A semester credit hour represents a unit of curricular material that normally can be taught in a minimum of 15 hours of classroom instruction plus a minimum of two hours of out-of-class student work for approximately 15 weeks (or a total of 15 hours of instruction and a minimum of 30 hours of out-of-class student work, per credit, over the length of the term), including final examination or equivalent activity as determined by the faculty.
+A semester credit hour represents a unit of curriculum material that normally can be taught in a minimum of 15 hours of classroom instruction plus a minimum of two hours of out-of-class student work for approximately 15 weeks (or a total of 15 hours of instruction and a minimum of 30 hours of out-of-class student work, per credit, over the length of the term), including final examination or equivalent activity as determined by the faculty.
 An equivalent amount of work is required in courses and academic instructional activities where direct instruction is not the primary mode of learning, such as online, hybrid, and remote courses; laboratory work; directed study; independent study; internships; practicum; field work; etc. Credits are awarded based on documented learning objectives, learning outcomes, and expectations within a specified period of academically engaged time.

 1. Be directly related to the objectives of the course/program,